Tyneside Surgical Services Ltd

 That's just over 1 month

-The NHS Gastroenterology waiting list at Tyneside Surgical Services Ltd currently has 323 patients waiting, with a typical wait of around 5 weeks from GP referral.
+The NHS Gastroenterology waiting list at Tyneside Surgical Services Ltd currently has 322 patients waiting, with a typical wait of around 6 weeks from GP referral.
 About 9 in 10 Gastroenterology patients here are seen within 18 weeks (the NHS constitutional target is 9 in 10).
 Tyneside Surgical Services Ltd is an Independent Sector provider in the North East and Yorkshire region.
-Waits at this hospital are about 0.9 week longer than in February 2025.
-It's slipped down 9 places in the national league for this department's; now 31 out of 191 hospitals.
+Waits at this hospital haven't really changed since April 2025.
+It's slipped down 9 places in the national league for this department's; now 36 out of 188 hospitals.

 Median wait for this department, with the national average as a dashed line.